T. S. Eliot: "Ash-Wednesday"

-"Ash-Wednesday" is the first long poem written by Eliot, after his 1927 conversion to Anglicanism.
+"Ash-Wednesday" is the first long poem written by Eliot after his 1927 conversion to Anglicanism.
 Published in 1930, it deals with the struggle that ensues when a person who has lacked faith acquires it.
 Sometimes referred to as Eliot's "conversion poem", it is richly but ambiguously allusive, and deals with the aspiration to move from spiritual barrenness to hope for human salvation.
 Eliot's style of writing in "Ash-Wednesday" showed a marked shift from the poetry he had written prior to his 1927 conversion, and his post-conversion style continued in a similar vein.
 His style became less ironic, and the poems were no longer populated by multiple characters in dialogue.
 Eliot's subject matter also became more focused on his spiritual concerns and his Christian faith.

 Many critics were particularly enthusiastic about "Ash-Wednesday".
 Edwin Muir maintained that it is one of the most moving poems Eliot wrote, and perhaps the "most perfect", though it was not well received by everyone.
 The poem's groundwork of orthodox Christianity discomfited many of the more secular literati.

 Old Possum's Book of Practical Cats

-In 1939, Eliot published a book of light verse, Old Possum's Book of Practical Cats. ("Old Possum" was Ezra Pound's friendly nickname for Eliot.)
+In 1939 Eliot published a book of light verse, Old Possum's Book of Practical Cats. ("Old Possum" was Ezra Pound's friendly nickname for Eliot.)
 The first edition had an illustration of the author on the cover.
 In 1954, the composer Alan Rawsthorne set six of the poems for speaker and orchestra in a work titled Practical Cats.
-After Eliot's death, the book was the basis of the musical Cats by Andrew Lloyd Webber, first produced in London's West End in 1981 and opening on Broadway the following year.
+After Eliot's death, the book was the basis of the musical Cats by Andrew Lloyd Webber, first produced in the West End in 1981 and opening on Broadway the following year.